LolBaum/PeakForm/README.md

 - don't push directly to main
 - Make a PR and let it be reviewed

-- don't commit binarys / files generated during compilation
+- don't commit binaries / files generated during compilation